-At Accounting Meister, we know QuickBooks® inside and out, and we can provide training, tutoring, and consulting to help you get the most out of your software, whether you’re using QuickBooks® Online, Desktop, Enterprise, Point of Sale, or another version.
+At Accounting Meister, we know QuickBooks® inside and out.
+We offer QuickBooks® ProAdvisor support and provide training, tutoring, and consulting to help you get the most out of your software – whether you’re using QuickBooks® Online, Desktop, Enterprise, Point of Sale, or another version.
 For those who would rather outsource their accounting, we provide scalable solutions that can handle all your bookkeeping needs.
-Contact us to learn more or to request a free, 15-minute consultation.
+Contact us to learn more or to request an initial consultation.

 Step 1: Explore Tutorials and Training